 Last week on the Bacon Bits blog, Mike Alexander showed how to send an email with the HYPERLINK function in Excel, complete with subject line and message.
 Mike’s article showed how versatile the HYPERLINK function can be, and you also learned about Mike’s unique talent for poetry.
-Remember, just because you have a gift, don’t feel obligated to share it! 😉
+Here’s how to get the URL from an Excel Hyperlink.

 If you inherit a workbook full of hyperlinks, and you want to change those, so they just contain text, you can copy the cells, and paste them as values, in another location.
 If you’re using Excel 2010, you can quickly remove hyperlinks from selected cells.
 (Thanks to Sam for this tip.)

 - In Excel 2010, select cell(s) that contain hyperlinks

 - Click Remove hyperlinks

 In any version, to remove hyperlinks in a group of selected cells, you can run a macro, like the one below.
 Copy this code into a regular module in your workbook, then select the cells, and run the delHyperlinks macro.

 Sub delHyperlinks() Selection.Hyperlinks.Delete End Sub

 You can also clear all the hyperlinks on the active worksheet (thanks Eric and Rick).

 Sub RemoveHyperlinksOnActiveSheet() 'posted by Rick Rothstein Cells.Hyperlinks.Delete End Sub